 - 1) Participation (20%) Students are expected to attend every class and to involve themselves fully through preparatory reading and active participation in discussion.
 In addition, students are expected to do a short presentation (15 minutes) that engages the biblical interpretation of one of the women who will be discussed in class. - 2) Reflection Paper (10%).
 Due September 28.
 Write a reflection paper on Amanda Benckhuysen's The Gospel According to Eve or an agreed upon substitute if you have read this book.
 Your paper should demonstrate that you have engaged with the contents of the book and include questions that the book raises for you.
-It should be 4 pages, double-spaced, and use size 12 font. - 3) Report/Reflection Paper (30%) on 3 of the books listed above under resources.
-It should be 7-10 pages.
-These should include the Handbook and Joy Schroeder and Marion Taylor's Voices Long Silenced: Women Biblical Interpreters through the Centuries (MSS available from Professor) and one other book on the topic.
+It should be 4 pages, double-spaced, and use size 12 font. - 3) Write a publishable book review on Joy Schroeder and Marion Taylor's Voices Long Silenced: Women Biblical Interpreters through the Centuries.
+Write a Wikipedia article on female interpreter of the Bible who is not currently featured on or change one that does not do justice to a woman's interpretive work.